TimothyPelosi/Personal-Finance-Tracker/README.md

-This is a personal finance tracker utilizng SQLite 3 for database entries.
+This is a personal finance tracker utilizng SQLite 3 for database entries and Flask for the frontend.